NomicFoundation/hardhat/docs/config/README.md

 - `loggingEnabled`: A boolean that controls if Buidler EVM logs every request or not.
 Default value: `false` for the in-process Buidler EVM provider, `true` for the Buidler EVM backed JSON-RPC server (i.e. the `node` task).

+- `intialDate`: An optional string setting the date of the blockchain.
+If no option is set, the current date is used.
+Valid values are [Javascript's date time strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse#Date_Time_String_Format).

 ### JSON-RPC based networks

 These are networks that connect to an external node.
 Nodes can be running in your computer, like Ganache, or remotely,